apache/iceberg/format/spec.md

 For serialization details, see Appendix C.

-When a new snapshot is added the table's `next-row-id` should be updated to to previous `next-row-id` plus the sum of `record_count` for all data files added in the snapshot (this is also equal to the sum of `added_rows_count` for all manifests added in the snapshot).
+When a new snapshot is added the table's `next-row-id` should be updated to the previous `next-row-id` plus the sum of `record_count` for all data files added in the snapshot (this is also equal to the sum of `added_rows_count` for all manifests added in the snapshot).
 This ensures that `next-row-id` is always higher than any assigned row ID in the table.

 ### Table Statistics